Posterrama/posterrama/README.md

 **Not seeing any movies?**
 - Check your media server connection in the admin panel
 - Make sure you've selected at least one library to display
-- Verify your Plex/Jellyfin/Emby token has the right permissions
+- Verify your Plex token has the right permissions

 **Display looks weird?**
 - Try different screen resolutions